 Race Equity for Fatherhood, Relationship, and Marriage Programs to Empower Black Families (REFRAME)

-The project will explore how HMRF grantees can work to address the barriers and circumstances created by racial inequity through HMRF programs, including making HMRF programming more equitable for Black fathers, families, couples, and youth, and providing a compassionate, solutions-based space that appropriately reflects on the strengths and resilience of Black families.
-The contract will engage with stakeholders, experts, and communities; synthesize evidence on pertinent topics on how racism and historic disparities affect Black fathers, families, couples, and youth in HMRF programs; identify future research priorities to support ongoing work in this area; develop resources on how HMRF programs can ensure their services are equitable and reflective of the needs of Black families; and synthesize current evidence on the strengths of Black men, families, and youth and positive contributions to their families and communities.
-Insight Policy Research is a subcontractor to MEF on this project.
+The project will explored how HMRF grantees can work to address the barriers and circumstances created by racial inequity through HMRF programs, including making HMRF programming more equitable for Black fathers, families, couples, and youth, and providing a compassionate, solutions-based space that appropriately reflects on the strengths and resilience of Black families.
+The contract engaged with stakeholders, experts, and communities; synthesized evidence on pertinent topics on how racism and historic disparities affect Black fathers, families, couples, and youth in HMRF programs; identified future research priorities to support ongoing work in this area; developed resources on how HMRF programs can ensure their services are equitable and reflective of the needs of Black families; and synthesized current evidence on the strengths of Black men, families, and youth and positive contributions to their families and communities.
+Insight Policy Research/Westat was a subcontractor to MEF on this project.

 PUBLICATIONS: